tbscode/tims-blog-posts/posts/maria-db-on-microk8s.md

 ---
-title: "MariaDB on Kubernetes with backup cronjob"
+title: "MariaDB on Kubernetes with Backup Cron-job"
-description: "Follow these simple steps to deploy and expose a basic MariaDB database from your microk8s cluster."
+description: "This straightforward guide will walk you through deploying and exposing a basic MariaDB database on your microk8s Kubernetes cluster."
 date: "2023-09-29T16:56:47+06:00"
 featured: true
 postOfTheMonth: false